MobileFirst-Platform-Developer-Center/LiveUpdateSwift/README.md

 ## Run the sample

 1. Deploy the LiveUpdate adapter
+2. Import the Live Update scheme
-2. Deploy the Text to Speech Adapter
+3. Deploy the Text to Speech Adapter
-3. Live Update adapter Configuration
+4. Live Update adapter Configuration
-4. Text to Speech adapter configuration
+5. Text to Speech adapter configuration
-5. Register the app
+6. Register the app
-6. Run the app
+7. Run the app

 ## Supported Versions
 IBM MobileFirst Platform Foundation 8.0